le-nn/memento/docs/Tutorial.cs.md

 Besides the simple store pattern, we also provide patterns inspired by MVU patterns such as Flux and Elm.
 Since you should change the state via the Reducer, you can change the state based on stricter rules and observe the state in detail.

 ### Store class
 * Provides a way to change state directly.
-* Suitable when simpler state management is required.
+*Suitable when simpler state management is required.
-* State management may be intuitive and easy to understand because state is changed by directly applying reducer functions.
+*State management may be intuitive and easy to understand because the state is changed by directly applying reducer functions.

-### FluxStore class:.
+### FluxStore class
 * Based on the Flux architecture, this class is suitable when more rigorous state management is required.
-* state changes via commands, so actions and state changes are separated.
+* State changes via commands, so actions and state changes are separated.
 This facilitates logging and debugging of state changes.
 * It facilitates consistent state management in complex applications and team development.

 ## Install

-Prease install via package manager.
+Please install via package manager.

 ```
 dotnet add package Mement.Core
 dotnet add package Microsoft.Extensions.DependencyInjection
 ```

-or

-Install from Nuget
+Or install from Nuget

 https://www.nuget.org/packages/Memento.Core

 ## Define Store pattern

-In this section you will learn the basic patterns of state management.
+In this section, you will learn the basic patterns of state management.
 Try to initialize state in your application, subscribe to it, and call actions to output state changes.
 Create a store for a simple counter application.
 This store, named AsyncCounterStore, will handle the count-up process and set-count process.